QuickFastly/NR-wiki/docs/Nova-Regna/_meta/Using mystic matter and magic.md

 It's theoretically possible for a person to become more powerful than a god with this ability, but nobody does, *and nobody should,* because it would destroy the balance of power for the entire world.

-The reason the [[Fox|fox spirits]] are the most proficient users of this ability is entirely because of how long they live and how few they are.
-Even with a thousand years of practice, they still struggle to even come *close* to the powers of the [[Incarnations|incarnations]], because the incarnations *are the gods*.
+The reason the [fox spirits](../World/Inhabitants/Fox) are the most proficient users of this ability is entirely because of how long they live and how few they are.
+Even with a thousand years of practice, they still struggle to even come *close* to the powers of the [incarnations](../World/Concepts/Incarnations), because the incarnations *are the gods*.
 Or at least what's left of them.

 How you limit your character's proficiency with their attunement is open to just as much creativity as the abilities you give them.
 Are they too highly educated to be able to get in the mindset?
 Do they overthink it and fizzle out?
 Are they simply not creative enough?
 Maybe they're neurodivergent and that makes it more (or maybe less!) difficult for them than otherwise.